 Gold is also a proponent of introducing peptides to aging skin as they help strengthen cells which in turn reduce the look of fine lines.

-To bolster these results, Gold says that both antioxidant and peptide serums work best in combination with a daily sunscreen of SPF 30 or higher and a retinol cream at night (don't apply vitamin C and retinol at the same time of day, as they work optimally at different pH levels and should be spaced out).
+To bolster these results, Gold says that both antioxidant and peptide serums, along with stable growth factors, work best in combination with a daily sunscreen of SPF 30 or higher and a retinol cream at night (don't apply vitamin C and retinol at the same time of day, as they work optimally at different pH levels and should be spaced out).